-We have discussed the other options as part of our guide to TV stands for flat screens.
+I have discussed the other options as part of my guide to TV stands for flat screens.

-In this part, we look at TV cabinets in more detail.
+In this part, I look at TV cabinets in more detail.

-They feature an enclosed design which keeps audio and video equipment away from harmful dust particles – in addition to inquisitive fingers or paws.
+They feature an enclosed design that keeps audio and video equipment away from harmful dust particles – in addition to inquisitive fingers or paws.

 Many of the strengths and weaknesses of TV cabinets are also shared with wood TV stands.